SCasanovaITB/M09-casanova-sandro/README.md

 vncserver :1 -geometry 1920x1080 -depth 24
 ```
 ### 6️⃣ Connect using a VNC client
+Using Remmina (or any VNC client)
+Connect to localhost:5901 (if running locally)
+Default password: developerpassword · You can change this in the Dockerfile, but it's not recommended.
 ### 7️⃣ The public URL of Docker Hub